What Are Third-Party Cookies? (What You Need to Know)

 How Are Third-Party Cookies Made?

-Creating and utilizing third-party cookies involves a multi-step process that occurs behind the scenes, combining various technologies and interactions between websites, browsers, and external domains.
+Creating and utilizing third-party cookies that collect user information for third party data involves a multi-step process that occurs behind the scenes, combining various technologies and interactions between websites, browsers, and external domains.

 When a user visits a website, the web page often includes resources like images, videos, advertisements, and tracking scripts from external domains.
 These external domains are operated by third-party services, such as advertising networks or analytics providers.